Ryoan-ji

 Detailed Information

-Ryoan-ji is a Zen temple of the Rinzai sect located in the Ukyo Ward of Kyoto City.
-It was founded in 1450 (the 2nd year of the Hōtoku era) by Hosokawa Katsumoto, a prominent figure of the Muromachi shogunate, who received the villa of the Tokudaiji family.
-The temple welcomed monks from Myōshin-ji, including the distinguished Yoten Genshō, and has since etched its history as one of Kyoto's representative Zen temples.
+Ryoan-ji is a Zen temple of the Myoshin-ji branch of the Rinzai school, located in Ukyo Ward, Kyoto City.
+It was founded in 1450, when Hosokawa Katsumoto, a powerful figure of the Muromachi shogunate, acquired a villa formerly belonging to the Tokudaiji family.
+The temple invited the Myoshin-ji monk Giten Gensho as its founding abbot, and since then it has built a history as one of Kyoto’s most celebrated Zen temples.

-To the north of the hojo, there is a water basin called "Tsukubai" where visitors cleanse their hands before entering the tea room.
-It is said to have been donated by Mito Mitsukuri, and the central water hole is regarded as the "mouth," surrounded by the inscription "Wagatari Takuji (I only know sufficiency)."
-This depicts the Zen teaching of being satisfied with what one has without seeking more than necessary.
+North of the abbot’s quarters is a tsukubai, a stone water basin used to purify one’s hands before entering the tea room.
+It is said to have been donated by Tokugawa Mitsukuni, and the central water hole is regarded as the “mouth,” with the characters for “I learn only to be content” (ware tada taru o shiru) engraved around it.
+This conveys the Zen teaching of not seeking more than what is necessary and being satisfied with what one has.

-Additionally, in the eastern garden of the hojo, there is the "Wabisuke camellia," which is said to have been admired by Toyotomi Hideyoshi, along with a charming bamboo fence known as the Ryoan-ji fence.
-Further to the northeast corner, there's the teahouse "Zōroku-an."
-It has become a space where the spirit of tea ceremony and Zen coexist.
+The east garden of the abbot’s quarters also features a “Wabisuke camellia,” said to have been praised by Toyotomi Hideyoshi, as well as an elegant bamboo fence known as Ryoan-ji-gaki.
+Farther northeast stands the tea room Zoroku-an.
+It is a space where the spirit of tea ceremony and Zen lives on.

-Early in the morning right after opening or during the evening hours tends to be relatively quiet, making these especially recommended times for those wishing to enjoy the tranquility of the stone garden.
+Early in the morning just after opening, and in the evening, there are relatively fewer visitors, making these especially recommended times for those who wish to fully appreciate the quiet of the rock garden.

 Ryoan-ji Movies